We encourage Local Drug Action Teams to link with existing programs that have been shown to work.

 Strong partnerships are critical to your success in preventing alcohol and other drug harms in the community.

-Local Drug Action Teams will work with a variety of different community partners to deliver ‘Alcohol, Other Drugs and Older People’ projects.
+Local Drug Action Teams will work with a variety of different community partners to deliver ‘Alcohol, Other Drugs and Older People’ activities.
 This could include health services, Lions Clubs, local councils, and other organisations that work directly with older people.

 Partners can support your action in many different ways, including providing resources and venues for activities, hosting and promoting events, and providing opportunities for volunteering and social engagement, financial support, and much more.